 At this stage, begin feeding puppies by spooning a little of the formula you have been using over the solid food just to get the puppies started.
 Offer solid food four times a day in small quantities and supervise your puppy’s eating to make sure he doesn’t choke or fall into the bowl.
 Discard uneaten food and put out fresh food the next time.
 Do not expect your puppy to immediately begin to gobble up this new food in spite of the fact that he seems to put everything else in his mouth.
 Puppies really love to nurse, so chewing may not appeal initially.
 For reluctant puppies, you might try putting a very small bit of the new solid food in his mouth and encouraging him cheerfully.
 If your puppy isn’t ready, don’t force him, but wait a few more days and try again.

-As you introduce solid food, it is also time to introduce water.
+As you introduce solid food when feeding puppies, it is also time to introduce water.
 Boiled and cooled or filtered water is safest for young puppies.
 Put your puppy’s water in a small, shallow bowl, not one deep enough for him to fall in, and keep it fresh.
 Alternately, start with a water bottle with a ball and drip spout affixed to the side of the puppy’s crate.
 Show him how to approach the water and have him take a few drops from your hand initially.
 Continue to introduce him to the water until he drinks on his own.
 Water is essential for non-nursing puppies.

 Make sure that feeding puppies is a positive, happy event.
 Remember that patience with training puppies yields cooperative and trusting adult dogs.
 By about 6 to 8 weeks, your puppy can be weaned off the formula and onto solid food.
 As your puppy grows, naturally, make the portions bigger, but remember, the idea is to support healthy growth, not a chronically plump little chowhound.
 Regular check ups with your vet will help you to ascertain if your puppy is attaining the proper weight.